American Girl is in free fall

 These experiences create new ways for children to interact with their doll, and they also create an entirely new revenue stream.
 For $10 customers can get their doll’s hair styled and for $15, they can give their doll a spa day, complete with cucumber stickers for her eyes and a fake face mask.
 Cygielman says the brand has just launched a doll hospital too.
 “If you want to bring your doll in for a wellness visit—like girls do when they go to their doctor—they can do that,” she says.
 “There’s a little eye station to get their eyes checked, and they can get glasses for the dolls.”
 (Eyeglasses and sunglasses for dolls cost $10 a pop.)

 And while American Girl still publishes stories to go with some dolls, the brand is no longer wedded to books as the only vehicle for storytelling.
 Some stores have a narrative component, for instance.
-The brand has a pop-up in New York called Julie’s Groovy World, that takes children into life of a 1970s character called Julie Albright, where they can explore paraphernalia from that period, like rotary phones and VW Beetles from the era.
+The brand has a pop-up in New York called Julie’s Groovy World, that takes children into the life of a 1970s character called Julie Albright, where they can explore paraphernalia from that period, like rotary phones and VW Beetles from the era.

 Cygielman says the brand has also been developing content for the American Girl YouTube channel, like how to make DIY dresses for dolls and simple recipes.
 “The stories we tell through American Girl are really about the rites of girlhood,” she says.
 “Pleasant Rowland set them against the context of various historical periods, but what’s enduring is the things that are important to girls as they’re growing up, whether that’s their friends, family, or challenging the status quo.
 The question is how we bring these stories to life today by deploying content our customer base will find relevant and exciting.”

 Yet these efforts to generate enthusiasm for the brand through stores and digital content haven’t resulted in increased sales.
 American Girl has seen a decline in sales for years now, and 2019 hasn’t been an exception, with sales dropping 32% in the first quarter compared to the same quarter last year and 22% in the second.
-In March this year, American Girl closed two stores in Mall of American in Minnesota and Boston, leaving the company with 17 remaining stores.
+In March this year, American Girl closed two stores in the Mall of America in Minnesota and Boston, leaving the company with 17 remaining stores.
 And while Mattel has managed to revitalize the Barbie franchise and Hot Wheels is thriving, American Girl is effectively dragging its parent company down.
 In 2018, Mattel’s sales dropped by 8% from the year before.

-Returning to the Mission
+Returning to the mission

 In some ways, American Girl’s efforts to drum up sales have followed the playbook of other toy companies.
 Many of the brand’s current products, like the Bitty Baby, Wellie Wishers, and customized dolls, are similar to other products that exist on the market at much lower price points.
 (Baby dolls are ubiquitous in the toy aisle, and for $19.97, you can buy a customizable doll on Amazon.)
 While American Girls’ in-store experiences are immersive, so are those at the Disney and Lego stores.
 “Now the brand is selling a lot of product that really isn’t differentiated enough in terms of purpose,” Allison Horrocks, the podcaster, says.